 EDITOR’S NOTE: This is an informative guide only.
 We recommend you seek advice from a qualified accountant before you make financial decisions.

-How an Electric Car on a Novated Lease Will Reduce Your Tax
+How an Electric Car Novated Lease Will Save Your Money

 When you enter into a novated lease you can save money in three main areas: